marota/ExpertOp4Grid/docs/GETTING_STARTED.rst

 In manual mode, further configuration is made through alphadeesp/config.ini

 * *simulatorType* - you can chose Grid2op or Pypownet
-* *gridPath* - path to folder containing files representing the grid
+* *gridPath* - path to folder containing files representing the grid.
+If no value is provided, a default grid will be loaded (l2rpn_2019) containing one chronic as a simple usecase example
+* *outputPath* - path to write outputs in case snapshot mode is activated.
+If no path is provided, ExpertOp4Grid will write image results in the current working directory (folder named output/grid/linetocut/scenario/timestep)
 * *CustomLayout* - list of couples reprenting coordinates of grid nodes.
 If not provided, grid2op will load grid_layout.json in grid folder
 * *grid2opDifficulty* - "0", "1", "2" or "competition".
 Be careful: grid datasets should have a difficulty_levels.json
 * *7 other constants for alphadeesp computation* can be set in config.ini, with comments within the file